engemil/attentiolight-1-firmware/README.md

 MIT License, see `LICENSE`-file for details.

-Portions of this project incorporate code from:
+Portions of this project incorporates code from:
 - **ChibiOS**, Apache License 2.0.
 - **STMicroelectronics**, Apache License 2.0.
 - **ee_stm32_bootloader**, MIT License.